oxenti/Request/README.md

-# OxenTI Address API plugin for CakePHP 3
+# OxenTI Request API plugin for CakePHP 3

 This plugin contains a package with API methods for managing Addresses on a CakePHP 3 application.